 Root canal treatment procedure

-Dr. Peck completes 98% of his root canal procedures in house and refers only the most difficult cases to an endodontic specialist.
+If you need root canal treatment, Dr. Peck prefers referring you to a specialist, called an endodontist, who can treat you with a high level of expertise and predictability.
 During treatment the nerve and pulp of the tooth are removed and the infection and inside of the tooth are thoroughly cleaned, removing all the necrotic tissue.
 The tooth is then filled with a special sealer to prevent the tooth from another infection.
 Due to this treatment the tooth becomes weakened because there is no more blood supply to the tooth, therefore Dr. Peck will most likely recommend a porcelain crown to protect the tooth structure from breakage.